(Latest update October 2018)

 4. Study Programs

 We offer three study programs: (1) Certified Professional Dog Trainer (CPDT), (2) Certificate in Applied Canine Ethology (CACE), and (3) Certificate in Advanced Applied Ethology (CAAE).

 5.1.
 It is your responsibility to choose courses compatible with the professional career you have in mind and to achieve the necessary degree of proficiency.
-The diplomas of the Ethology Institute certify that you have the minimum necessary level of knowledge and skills.
+The diplomas of the Ethology Institute certify that you have the minimum essential level of knowledge and skills.
 The Institute is not liable for how a graduate will fare.

 5.2 A student’s logbook consists of entries attesting your practical experience.
 It is solely your responsibility to keep these records accurate and honest.
 The Institute cannot verify the veracity of logbook entries and entrusts you with this responsibility.
-The Institute is not responsible or liable for faulty entries.
+The Institute is not responsible or liable for incorrect entries.